kubeshop/kusk-gateway/docs/contributing/roadmap.md

-# Supported and planned features
+# Supported and Planned Features

 The table below contains the current state of the Kusk Gateway features.

 Features marked with the ✅ are implemented, not marked are planned to be implemented.

-For the features currently on the roadmap please see [the milestones](https://github.com/kubeshop/kusk-gateway/milestones).
+For the features currently on the roadmap please see [Kusk-gateway milestones](https://github.com/kubeshop/kusk-gateway/milestones).

 <style type="text/css">
     .tg {